spritz-group/RedactBuster/README.md

 git clone https://github.com/Mhackiori/RedactBuster.git
 cd RedactBuster
 ```
 <sup>NOTE: if you're accessing this data from the anonymized repository, the above command might not work.
-The dataset should be downloaded [here](https://figshare.com/s/594107d662643b21dbf2) and unzipped in the folder directory.</sup>
+The dataset should be downloaded [here](https://figshare.com/s/594107d662643b21dbf2) and unzipped in the dataset directory.</sup>

 Then, install the required Python packages by running: